 A state court certified a class action by timeshare owners against a developer based on improper timeshare closing fees.

-On their own behalf and as class representatives, timeshare owners allege in their Second Amended Petition that Bluegreen engaged in the unauthorized practice of law by charging timeshare purchasers a “document fee” at each timeshare contract closing for “the preparation and processing of legal documents by an unlicensed individual,” in violation of the MMPA.
+On their own behalf and as class representatives, timeshare owners allege in their Third Amended Petition that Bluegreen Vacations Unlimited (BVU) engaged in the unauthorized practice of law by charging timeshare purchasers a “document fee” at each timeshare contract closing for “the preparation and processing of legal documents by an unlicensed individual,” in violation of the MMPA.

-8/31/20 ORDER CERTIFYING CLASS, GRANTING IN PART AND DENYING PART PLAINTIFF’S MOTION TO DISMISS THE SECOND AMENDED PETITION
+8/31/20 STATE COURT ORDER CERTIFYING CLASS, GRANTING IN PART AND DENYING PART PLAINTIFF’S MOTION TO DISMISS THE SECOND AMENDED PETITION

 Bluegreen unsuccessfully moved to dismiss the Second Amended Complaint on the basis that the timeshare owners paid the document fees over two years ago, outside of the statute of limitations for a claim for the unauthorized practice of law under Section 484.020, RSMo.
 The timeshare owners, however, responded that 1) they also bring a common law claim for unauthorized practice of law, which is governed by a five-year statute of limitations; and 2) because the document fees are financed, each payment that they make is a new violation that restarts the statutory period.
 The Court was persuaded by the timeshare owners and denied Bluegreen’s motion.